payitmonthly/Integration/index.md

 redirecturl_pass | URL customer returns to if they are accepted for credit | No | string | redirecturl_fail | URL customer returns to if they are declined credit | No | string |
 redirecturl_refer | URL customer returns to if they are refered for a manual check | No | string |

+Please note that if the address or contact details are not valid we will not pre-populate the form with the information and the customer will need to input them into our form.

 ### Test Bank Details